EnriqueKhai/Chameleon/README.md

 ### The following binary files can be embedded using Chameleon:

-1. Word documents, excel files and PDF reports.
-2. C-executables and small programs.
-3. Another image!
+1. Document files (Word, Excel, PDF, etc...).
+2. Media files (JPG, MP3, MP4, etc...).
+3. Source codes (C, Python, Rust, etc...).
+4. Small programs or executables.
-4. *Any* byte-representable computer file.
+5. *Any* byte-representable computer file.

 Why would anyone need something like that?
 Glad you asked!